Skip to Content

 3.1.1 Attendance and participation

-Evidence that a student is at risk of non-completion might include:
+Evidence that a student is at risk of non-completion may include:

-• absence for an entire session on three consecutive occasions without an acceptable explanation
+• absence for an entire class on two consecutive occasions without an acceptable explanation

 • absence or late arrival on the first day of class without an acceptable explanation